shengmingboai/IDESync-VSCode-JetBrains/README.md

 - Real-time synchronization of file opening and cursor position
 - Automatic reconnection on port changes
 - Status bar indicator showing connection status
+- **Auto sync on startup** - Configure sync to start automatically when IDE launches (disabled by default)
+- **Receive-only mode (VSCode)** - Configure VSCode to only receive sync from JetBrains without sending back (disabled by default)

 ## Components